 Congress has been examining the European basing proposal.
 In its report on the FY2008 defense authorization bill, the House Armed Services Committee cited its concern from last year (FY2007) that investment in the European BMD site was premature.
 In part, the Committee's concerns focus on the need to complete scheduled integrated end-to-end testing of the system now deployed in Alaska and California.
 Additionally, the Committee notes its reluctance to fund the European site without formal agreements with Poland and the Czech Republic and without knowing the terms under which the estimated \$4 billion program costs would be expended.
-Therefore, the Committee recommended that no funds be approved for
+Therefore, the Committee recommended that no funds be approved for FY2008 for construction of the European GMD site.
+The Committee did, however,

-Putin Wants Quick Answer On Alternative Antimissile Site.
+&lt;sup>25 Putin Wants Quick Answer On Alternative Antimissile Site.
 RFE/RL Newsline.
 June 11, 2007.
 Putin Surprises Bush With Plan On Missile Shield.
 New York Times.
 June 8, 2007.
 US Says Russia Offer Cannot Replace Missile Shield.
 Reuters.
 June 14, 2007.